baumamit/animablu/README.md

 Check the installed version:
 tsc -v

------- Change extensions from JS to React index.js --> index.tsx
+------ Change extensions from JS to React: index.js --> index.tsx

------- Specify the type of each parameter
+------ Specify the type of each parameter:
 For example:

 document.getElementById('root') --> document.getElementById('root') as HTMLElement